Supermagnum/piezo-balanced/README.md

 presents its signal through a series capacitance which is small, typically 15nF or less.
 When wired to a normal 50 kilohm line input this forms a high-pass filter, which eliminates the bass.

-This circuit board solves that, and amplifies the signal around 30 dB.
+This circuit board solves that, and amplifies the signal around 15~30 dB.
+It can be used for a reverb plate, listening to the insides of a engine,recording the sound of vibrating things.

 Should also work nice with hydrophones.
 PZT-5H is best for that.